 After the four police officers that senselessly beat Rodney King that night in 1991 were exonerated by a mostly white jury, the people of South Central finally had enough.
 The streets erupted in protests and riots, fire and gunshots.

-For five days, southern L.A. burned, and the LAPD left the area to fend for itself.
+For five days, Los Angeles burned and the LAPD left much of the city to fend for itself.
 Residents shouted Latasha Harlins’ name as they torched Korean-owned businesses — including Soon Ja Du’s own Empire Liquor.

 Finally, 2,000 troops from the California National Guard were called in, and the 1992 riots came to an end.
 More than 50 people died and more than 2,000 were injured.
 The city was left with $1 billion in damages.